 If we run through our minds what our first gut reaction is when we encounter, or expect to encounter a black community, some vivid images and ideas come to mind.
 I live in the Chicago area, and here, the first thing that comes to mind is black-on-black violence.
 No doubt about it.
 It’s what we see virtually each day on the news, hear on the radio, recount among friends, worry about, cry about, and shout out loud about.
 It’s hard not to think about it.
 And for community psychologists, the task is doubly hard.
 If we don’t rise above the noisy chatter that is gun violence and police brutality, then how can we possibly tune into the signals of community resiliency?
 Without that effort, we cannot tap into the sense of community that does lie beyond the surface.
 Beyond the boarded up buildings, iron cages on storefronts, and bullet proof glass in service windows, there is something there.
 That something is what drives our work and our purpose.
 I say that one place we should consider looking more than than we do currently is where mutual aid and mutual assistance still exists.

 This is an important observation for community psychologists to understand and incorporate into cross-cultural competency and practice.
-By understanding that black folk, and more specifically, black women, have worked to establish institutions that carry on the work of the helping tradition means that there is potential capacity, will, and activism for communities to support themselves.
-The value of citizen participation and citizen power important to keep in mind and that black women activist can and should be engaged as collaborators and not merely as informants, consumers of non-profit resources, and lacking agency.
+By understanding that black folk, and more specifically, black women, have worked to establish institutions that carry on the work of the helping tradition, means that there is potential capacity, will, and activism for communities to support themselves.
+The values of citizen participation and citizen power are important to keep in mind.
+Black women activists can and should be engaged as collaborators and not merely as informants, consumers of non-profit resources, and perceived as lacking agency.
 These institutions have existed and are under construction today.
 But they are also under constant threat.

 So, what will you do the next time you begin working with the black community to ensure that you are working without biases that can undermine your ability to get to know the community you want to work with?